A proposal to introduce an objective criteria for team selections.

 Why?
 Because it takes time and money to run a swimoff.
 People are busy, they’ve just taken, in a lot of cases, a week off work to enjoy the whole event.
 Work calls.
 Family calls.
 Someone has to stay back and ensure there are boats, safety boat drivers, weighing facilities.
 Basically, it’s just too hard on both athletes and the organisers.

 We can still have swim offs if that’s what you all want.
 But we cannot rely of people’s good will to organise them.
-If you compel SNZ to utilise swimoffs as the sole team selection criteria, SNZ would have to hire, in advance, up to three boats (because we could not be sure of availability of privately owned competitors boats in advance of the swimoff), safety boat drivers (for the same reason), a medic (for the same reason) an organiser (for the same reason)etc. A “back of a beer coaster” costing on that would be $9,000.
+If you compel SNZ to utilise swimoffs as the sole team selection criteria, SNZ would have to hire, in advance, two boats (because we could not be sure of availability of privately owned competitors boats in advance of the swimoff), a safety boat driver (for the same reason), a medic (for the same reason) an organiser (for the same reason)etc. A “back of a beer coaster” costing on that would be $9,000.

 For this reason, C and J reject the idea of compelling SNZ to run a swimoff